Supported accommodation is a type of housing that provides higher level care and support for people with particular

-You can also find information on applying for ongoing disability support on our departmental website.
+You can also find information on the intake and response service on our DHHS Services website.

 People who live in supported accommodation pay a residential charge.
 This charge may be for rent or, both rent and services like food, utilities, furniture and whitegoods.

 The charge may be a flat rate or a percentage of Commonwealth Disability Support Pension and Rent Assistance payments.

 See our Service Providers website for more on the residential charge for supported accommodation that we manage.